stefanasandei/orion/README.md

 # Local deployment

-Before any of the steps, make you have filled in `./apps/web/.env` with the API keys.
+Before any of the steps, make sure you have filled in `./apps/web/.env` with the API keys.
 The `IS_PRODUCTION` variable determines if the app should use Ollama for LLMs (won't work in docker, only for local dev) or OpenRouter.

-Also make sure you have changes the `packages/api/src/enabled-ai.ts` file to your user id (you can find it in the db studio, after the sign up).
+Also make sure you have changed the `packages/api/src/enabled-ai.ts` file to your user id (you can find it in the db studio, after the sign up).
 Otherwise the AI features will be down - the rest of the app does work without AI (to reduce costs, while billing is a work in progress).

 ## Docker